trevorhoner/HexDesk/README.md

 ## How to Use
-1. Make sure you have a working license for Solidworks
+1. Make sure you have a working license for SolidWorks

 2. Download this repo